ChanTinPing/ChanTinPing/README.md

-- 👋 Hi, I’m @ChanTinPing
+- 👋 Hi, I’m @ChanTinPing, from Malaysia, a SJTU student
-- 👀 I’m interested in Physics and C++
+- 👀 I’m interested in LLM, math, and science
-- 🌱 I’m currently learning C++
 - 📫 How to reach me: chantp@sjtu.edu.cn

 <!---